jpeeples67/jpeeps67.github.io/_posts/2021-12-29-Histogram_Layer.md

 <br/>
 [![Plants][9]][10]
+<br/> This is an example image of grass from [GTOS-mobile](https://openaccess.thecvf.com/content_cvpr_2018/html/Xue_Deep_Texture_Manifold_CVPR_2018_paper.html).
+The image contains other textures and not only grass.
+Local histograms can distinguish portions of the image containing pure grass (top two histograms) or a mixture of other textures (bottom histogram) despite structual similarities.
+The histograms shown here are the distribution of intensity values from the red, green, and blue channels.
+Each histogram contains the aggregated intensity values (over the three color channels) in the corresponding image portion.

 ## Check Out the Code and Paper!
 This [work](https://ieeexplore.ieee.org/document/9652037) was accepted to the **IEEE Transactions on Artificial Intelligence**!
 Our [code](https://github.com/GatorSense/Histogram_Layer) and [paper](https://arxiv.org/abs/2001.00215) are available!